Arraba, Israel: Economy

-Holy Sites
+Landmarks

 Arraba houses the tomb of Hanina Ben Dosa, a Jewish scholar and miracle worker who lived in the first century CE.
 It is known to locals as "maqam as-Siddiq".

 Arraba is also home to the shrine of ash-Sheikh Dabus, attributed to a Sufi sheikh from the 17th century by local tradition.
 Alternative traditions suggest the shrine is associated with the family of Zahir al-Umar, or a commander from Saladin's army.
 The ash-Sheikh Dabus shrine is located 50 meters away from Hanina Ben Dosa's tomb, within the cemetery belonging to the Na'amneh and Hatib families.

-Architecture

 In the 1870s, Guerin saw the mosque which he thought had probably once been a church on the basis of its east–west orientation.
 Inside there were two monolithic columns which he took as further proof of its antiquity.

 Andrew Petersen, an archaeologist specializing in Islamic architecture, surveyed the place in 1994, and found several interesting buildings.

 The modern-day mosque was built in 1953 on the site of an older building.
 Opposite the mosque is a palatial house with an ablaq entrance made of black and white masonry.
 This is the house associated with the family of Zahir al-'Umar/Dhaher el-Omar.